 Figure 6.5.5-1: DCMTSI-based conversational service architecture for EDGAR UE

 Furthermore, the IMS-AGW/MRF with a support of immersive media processing are also desirable to 5G STAR UEs due to saving power consumption.
-Note that the IMS-AGW/MRF with a support of immersive media processing may perform pre-rendering based on the request of the STAR UEs carried in these additional data channels.
+Note that the IMS-AGW/MRF with a support of immersive media processing may perform pre-rendering and scene generation based on the request of the STAR UEs carried in these additional data channels.
 Particularly, the logical function of immersive media processing may be integrated in the MRF or other media functions.

-Figure 6.5.5-2 illustrates the procedure diagram for an immersive AR conversational with two party using EDGAR UEs including an EDGAR-DCMTSI client in the context of the IMS-AGW/MRF with a support of immersive media processing.
+Figure 6.5.5-2 illustrates the procedure diagram for an immersive AR conversational with two party, each using EDGAR UEs including an EDGAR-DCMTSI client in the context of the IMS-AGW/MRF with a support of immersive media processing.
 The procedure is also applicable to establish an immersive AR call where the two parties of a session are STAR UEs or one is STAR UE and the other is EDGAR UE.